10 Reasons Not To Varnish Gouache – Explained Easy

 10 Reasons why you should not varnish gouache

-How Do I protect a gouache painting without varnish?
+How to protect a gouache painting without a varnish

 There are some options available to you to protect your gouache painting without varnishing it, I have listed a few for you here.